Everything You Should Know About Sole’s SB900 Indoor Cycle [A Review]

 I don’t have much to complain about when it comes to the SB900.

-I love how insanely heavy-duty this thing is from top to bottom and I love the confidence Sole exudes by backing it with such a long warranty.
+I love how heavy-duty this thing is from top to bottom and I love the confidence Sole exudes by backing it with such a long warranty.

 The biggest drawback I see is that the console is very basic – so if you’re looking for a more advanced console with more sophisticated streaming capabilities, the SB900 probably isn’t your best option.